SAEON/national-climate-change-response-database/platform/centos/README.md

 # Allow runner sudo access to a single script
 visudo

-# Make sure these lines exists towards the bottom of the file
+# Make sure this lines exists towards the bottom of the file
 runner ALL=NOPASSWD: /home/runner/svc.sh

+# Sometimes it seems that .NET core dependencies need to be installed explicitly by the runner.
+So you may have to add this
 runner ALL=NOPASSWD: /home/runner/bin/installdependencies.sh

-# NOTE - after installing the runner, once CD is working, revoke this access!
+# NOTE - after installing the runner, once CD is working, revoke any sudo access!!
 ```

 ### Configure GitHub to use this runner